fungibless/wallet-module/README.md

 ## Multiple Wallet Support

-- Choose one below. single walletModule should be initialized only one time with WalletKind
+Choose one wallet provider below.
+Remember to initialize the walletModule only once with the WalletKind of your choice.

 ```javascript
 walletModule.initialize(WalletKind.MetaMask); // MetaMask Wallet